GeekCSA/Deep-learning/README.md

 # Deep-learning
-The implementation of algorithms on the subject of deep learning that are nice in the Neuro-Computation course
+The implementation of algorithms on the subject of deep learning that are nice in the Neuro-Computation and Deep-Learning courses.